 I am so fortunate to have the best job.
 Not only do I love what I do, but I also get to do it at home.
 As a blogger working from home, my schedule is somewhat flexible, which has afforded me the opportunity to be with my husband and son more, as well as to volunteer a lot more.
 Blogging is my dream job.
 And finding the best influencer networks is, too.

-And if you told me back on April 1st, 2008 that I could make money blogging, I would have thought you were pulling an April Fools joke on me.
+If you told me back on April 1st, 2008 that I could make money blogging, I would have thought you were pulling an April Fools joke on me.
 I never thought about making money from a blog.
 Writing has always been a passion of mine, and I thought blogging would be a great creative outlet for me.

 How did I start making money blogging, you ask?